arcbond/arcbond-web/README.md

 npm run webpack #(to build the website files)

-# 0xBitcoin Web
+#Spellhack Web

-The uncompiled code for 0xbitcoin.org, 0xbitcoin.github.io
+The uncompiled code for spellhack

 ### Commands